EXCLUSIVE-JPMorgan tells unvaccinated Manhattan staff to work from home

 Jefferies COVID case outbreak casts pall over Wall St's office return

-(Reporting by Aaron Saldanha and Matt Scuffham; Editing by Dan Grebler and Bill Berkrot)
+(Additional reporting by Liz Dilts and David Henry; Editing by Dan Grebler and Bill Berkrot)

 ((matthew.scuffham@thomsonreuters.com; +1-416-687-7591; Reuters Messaging: matthew.scuffham.reuters.com@reuters.net))